physionetchallenges/python-example-2024/README.md

         Exit

 ## What else do I need?

+This repository does not include data or the code for generating ECG images.
+Please see the above instructions for how to download and prepare the data.

 This repository does not include code for evaluating your entry.
 Please see the [evaluation code repository](https://github.com/physionetchallenges/evaluation-2024) for code and instructions for evaluating your entry using the Challenge scoring metric.